 Well, yes and no.

 Perhaps yes, a bit, because at the moment your company might not be operating in a market characterised by language barriers, high levels of competition and pro-level sports sponsorship!
 So fair enough, perhaps you do have a bit less to gain or lose by your choice of logo design.

 But equally no – not least because very few people can be sure exactly what the future holds for their business, organisation, product or service.
 You might be small and niche today, but can you be sure that will always be the case – that you won’t grow, go international, or need to fight off new entrants to your market?

 But the main reason that logo design should matter to everyone, regardless of size, sector or situation, is that having a strong and effective logo will make all of your sales and marketing objectives – awareness, differentiation, engagement and growth – that little bit easier to achieve.
 It might only be a marginal advantage at the moment, but as any sports fan will tell you, big advantages are normally made up of lots of marginal gains.

 The truth is that by taking some time and finding the right support, it really isn’t that difficult or expensive to create a logo that can help you unlock all of these advantages and (hopefully) last you well into the medium and long term.

-Well, that’s enough about logos from me for now, but my design colleague Faye will shortly be picking up the story with a follow-up article looking at exactly how you can make sure your own logo project is a successful one.
+Well, that’s enough about logos from me for now, but design colleague Faye has picked up the story with a follow-up article looking at exactly how you can make sure your own logo project is a successful one.